 - Stir in milk and stock until no lumps remain and continue to simmer until mixture thickens enough to coat the back of a wooden spoon.
 Stir in potatoes, season with salt and pepper and simmer for 5 to 6 minutes.

-- Using an emersion blender, blend soup until smooth.
-Stir in sour cream and adjust seasonings.
+- Pour soup back into pot and stir in sour cream and adjust seasonings.
 (If soup is too thick, stir in an extra ½ cup to cup of milk).

 - Ladle soup into bowls and top with a bunch of shredded cheese, crumbled bacon, sliced chives, and crispy shallots or onions, if using.
 Finish with more cracked black pepper and serve.